Game development data layout strategy: Switching from node-based to SoA made updates 3 times faster

 Introduction

-When increasing the number of objects on the screen to hundreds or thousands in games or physical simulations, there comes a point where the frame rate drops dramatically.
+When you increase the number of objects on the screen to hundreds or thousands in games or physical simulations, frame rate drops dramatically at some point.

-In a straightforward object-oriented design, each object is generated as a class instance with its own update and drawing processes.
-While the code is easy to understand, this design is not suitable for processing large numbers of objects every frame.
-The cause is not the computational complexity of the algorithm, but the arrangement of data in memory.
+With a straightforward design following object-oriented principles, each object is generated as a class instance with its own update and drawing processes.
+While the code is clear, this design is not suitable for processing large numbers of objects every frame.
+The issue isn't with algorithmic complexity but with how data is arranged in memory.

-This article analyzes this problem from a Data-Oriented Design perspective and explains the improvement method using the SoA (Structure of Arrays) pattern.
-In the latter half, we'll measure the actual effect in Godot Engine 4.6 and confirm the results numerically.
+This article analyzes this problem from a Data-Oriented Design perspective and explains improvement methods using the SoA (Structure of Arrays) pattern.
+In the latter half, we'll measure actual effects using Godot Engine 4.6 and confirm the results with numbers.

 Target Audience